 The Central Veterinary Society is the oldest Veterinary Society in England.
 It was established in 1870 and is a territorial division of the British Veterinary Association covering the Greater London area.

 We organise 6 CPD meetings a year between September and May which are open to all Veterinary Surgeons and Registered Veterinary Nurses from the Greater London area.
-They are held in Davy’s Wine Bar just of Piccadilly and provide a friendly atmosphere to meet colleagues from all over the world who work in the London area.
-Meetings start at 8pm with a light buffet and CPD certificates are provided.
-You don’t need to be a member to attend these CPD meetings.
+They are held in Davy’s Wine Bar near Trafalgar Square, London, and provide a friendly atmosphere to meet colleagues from all over the world who work in the London area.
+Meetings start at 8pm with a tasty buffet before the talk starts at 8.30pm.
+Members of the Society benefit from a discounted ticket price, with membership available for just £30 per year.
+Membership is open to all vets and nurses living or working in the Greater London area.

-For our members (called fellows) and their partners we organise twice yearly dinners at the Farmers Club in Whitehall with after dinner speakers covering political and historical topics.
-Fellows and their partners also have the opportunity to attend our annual events which have included: Dinner at the House of Lords, a behind the scenes visit to the Household Cavalry and the London Zoological Society’s veterinary department.
+We organise once yearly dinners at the Farmers Club in Whitehall with after dinner speakers covering political and historical topics.
+Past annual events have also included dinner at the House of Lords, a behind the scenes visit to the Household Cavalry and the London Zoological Society’s veterinary department.

 Council meetings are held 4 times a year prior to the BVA council meetings to enable our representative on the BVA council to present our opinions to BVA council, making this a great opportunity to give the veterinary surgeons from the greater London area a voice.
 We would love to expand our council so please let us know if you would like to join.